 7 Things About P.K.
 Subban

 Pernell-Karl Subban, known to most as P.K., is one of the most dynamic defensemen in recent memory.
-His electrifying play on the ice combines with his equally-charismatic personality off-ice into a person who is both beloved and criticized, often at the same time.
+His electrifying play on the ice combined with his equally-charismatic personality off-ice into a person who is both beloved and criticized, often at the same time.
 But regardless of how you view him, he is one of the game’s most interesting players.
 Here are seven elements of Subban’s life, both on and off the ice, that make him unique and interesting.

 1. From Caribbean to Canada